asuroiwal/COVID_DNNS/README.md

 # COVID_DNNS

 Analysing the effectiveness of various DNNS on COVIDx Dataset, and combining them to form an ensemble.
-Finally predict teh new image outcome by voting of ensemble.
+Finally predict the new class of new CXR using ensemble voting.

 Models Analysed: